Fairness (machine learning): Postprocessing

 The final method tries to correct the results of a classifier to achieve fairness.
 In this method, we have a classifier that returns a score for each individual and we need to do a binary prediction for them.
 High scores are likely to get a positive outcome, while low scores are likely to get a negative one, but we can adjust the threshold to determine when to answer yes as desired.
 Note that variations in the threshold value affect the trade-off between the rates for true positives and true negatives.

 If the score function is fair in the sense that it is independent of the protected attribute, then any choice of the threshold will also be fair, but classifiers of this type tend to be biased, so a different threshold may be required for each protected group to achieve fairness.
 A way to do this is plotting the true positive rate against the false negative rate at various threshold settings (this is called ROC curve) and find a threshold where the rates for the protected group and other individuals are equal.

-The advantages of postprocessing include that the technique can be applied after any classifiers, without modifying it, and has a good performance in fairness measures.
-The cons are the need to access to the protected attribute in test time and the lack of choice in the balance between accuracy and fairness.

-Reject Option based Classification
+Reject option based classification

 Given a classifier let $P(+|X)$ be the probability computed by the classifiers as the probability that the instance $X$ belongs to the positive class +.
-When $P(+|X)$ is close to 1 or to 0, the instance $X$ is specified with high degree of certainty to belong to class + or - respectively.
+When $P(+|X)$ is close to 1 or to 0, the instance $X$ is specified with high degree of certainty to belong to class + or – respectively.
 However, when $P(+|X)$ is closer to 0.5 the classification is more unclear.

 We say $X$ is a "rejected instance" if $max(P(+|X), 1-P(+|X)) \leq \theta$ with a certain $\theta$ such that $0.5 < \theta < 1$.

 The algorithm of "ROC" consists on classifying the non-rejected instances following the rule above and the rejected instances as follows: if the instance is an example of a deprived group ($X(A) = a$) then label it as positive, otherwise, label it as negative.

 We can optimize different measures of discrimination (link) as functions of $\theta$ to find the optimal $\theta$ for each problem and avoid becoming discriminatory against the privileged group.